aidadatahub/aidadatahub.github.io/about/index.md

 [issue tracker](https://github.com/aidadatahub/aidadatahub.github.io/issues),
 or submit a [pull request](https://github.com/aidadatahub/aidadatahub.github.io/pulls).

-For questions regarding data or the AIDA data hub please contact the [AIDA data director](mailto:aida-data-director@medtech4health.se).
+For questions regarding data or the AIDA Data Hub please contact the [AIDA data director](mailto:aida-data-director@medtech4health.se).

 For all other inquiries please contact [AIDA](mailto:aida@nbis.se).

 ## What are DOIs and dataset registers?<span id="doi"/>
-The AIDA data hub facilitates sharing datasets for machine learning in medical image diagnostics.
+The AIDA Data Hub facilitates sharing datasets for machine learning in medical image diagnostics.
 AIDA uses
 Digital Object Identifiers ([DOI](https://www.doi.org/)) to increase exposure and impact of the shared datasets.
 These DOIs help make the datasets more findable,